-Project Completion Report (CO-14) Warranty & close-out (~ 1 year) Certificate of Occupancy (CO-13.3) Phases, Critical Milestones(🖈) and Detailed Cost Reviews (🚳) CONSTRUCTION The Pool Process Building Permit (CO-17) Post- Bid Receipt Cost Check(CO-2/8) WORKING DRAWINGS Design 3 Preliminary Cost Review (CO.
-PRELIMINARY Design 2 (GeionegA hiw sugolaid\eonabiud) SCHEMATIC (Schematic Report) Schematic Cost Review Design 1 Preplanning Cost Review (CO-2) Capital Budget Request Рһазея Phases Project Buipun case), reduce project funding if exceptionally low bids received, or increase project funding via an agency appeal up to 105% of that Cost check ensures bids are within authorized funding; based upon bid prices, either maintain current project funding (typically the amount determined at milestone 1.
+Project Completion Report (CO-14) Warranty & This detailed cost review ensures the project is "right-sized" and the funding is appropriate to complete the design and construct the close-out (~ 1 year) Certificate of Occupancy (CO-13.3) Phases, Critical Milestones(🖈) and Detailed Cost Reviews (🖘) CONSTRUCTION The Pool Process Building Permit (CO-17) Post- Bid Receipt Cost Check(CO-2/8) WORKING DRAWINGS Design 3 Preliminary Cost Review (CO-2) SCHEMATIC PRELIMINARY Design 2 (Guidance/Dialogue with Agencies) (Schematic Report) Schematic Cost Review Design 1 Preplanning Cost Review (CO-2) Capital Budget Request Phases bμ9868 Project Buipung facility.
+This establishes the basis for the application of the "105% rule."
+This is the most critical "GO" for an agency in the pool process as it typically allows them to "proceed with execution."

+case), reduce project funding if exceptionally low bids received, or increase project funding via an agency appeal up to 105% of that Cost check ensures bids are within authorized funding; based upon bid prices, either maintain current project funding (typically the amount determined at milestone 1.
 If bids result in project(pool \$) > 105% as defined at milestone 1, then agency must $\,$ either reduce scope, provide more agency funding, or request additional \$ from GA.